File Converter

 Enables the conversion of Markers and/or Button Presses to markers and labels in the PhysioData file, respectively.
 By default, both Markers and Button Presses are converted.
 Note, however, that button presses are not debounced.

-The E-Prime Extensions for Tobii (EET) output converter supports EET files with the .gazedata (EET 2.x – 3.1) and the .txt (EET 3.2) extensions.
+The Tobii converter supports EET files with the .gazedata (EET 2.x – 3.1) and the .txt (EET 3.2) extensions.
+In these modes, the following custom options are available:

 In this field, one or more column names of the EET files can be specified.
-These columns will then be used to generate eye-tracking events by finding the start and end of each contiguous section of values, or a combination of values.
+These columns will then be used to generate eye-tracking events by finding the start and end of each contiguous section of values, or a combination of values if multiple columns are used.
+Leave this field blank to disable this feature.
+Multiple columns can be separated by a semicolon.
+See the Experimental Design Considerations section below for more information. -

-• Gap Threshold: The Toolbox assumes that a time gap between subsequent rows in the gazedata file indicates a break in a section, even if the rows otherwise form a contiguous section.
+Gap Threshold: The Toolbox assumes that a time gap between subsequent rows in the gazedata file indicates a break in a section, even if the rows otherwise form a contiguous section.
 The gap is classified as a difference in row-timestamps with duration larger than N times the sample duration (1/fs).
 N must be larger than 1, and can be inf.
 Setting it to inf effectively turns off the above mentioned assumption.
+The default value of 2 should work in most cases.

 Experimental Design Considerations